apacheignite/documentation/web-console/web-agent.md

 [/block]
 Ignite Web Agent zip ships with `ignite-web-agent.{sh|bat}` script that used for agent start.
 To get help execute `ignite-web-agent.{sh|bat} -h` or  `ignite-web-agent.{sh|bat} --help` in terminal.

+Ignite Web Agent may be configured using configuration file(`default.properties`)